verify-U-GmbH/api-documentation/lib/web/index/getting-started.html.md

 ---

-### Pass customer data (Optional) <a name="pass-customer-data"></a>
+### Pass client data (Optional) <a name="pass-client-data"></a>

-Some identification flows require you to pass additional customer data with the authorization request.
+Some identification flows require you to pass additional client data with the authorization request.
-This is accomplished by appending the the [customer data](customer-data) object as an additional parameter named: `extras`
+This is accomplished by appending the the [client data](client-data) object as an additional parameter named: `extras`

 ```
 https://app.verify-u.com/auth?